Precautions for a cluster machine deletion¶

 We recommend deleting cluster machines using the Container Cloud web UI or API instead of using the cloud provider tools directly.
 Otherwise, the cluster deletion or detachment may hang and additional manual steps will be required to clean up machine resources.

-Consider the following precautions before deleting manager machines from non-MOSK-based clusters:
+Consider the following precautions before deleting manager machines:

 Create a new manager machine to replace the deleted one as soon as possible.
 This is necessary since after machine removal, the cluster has limited capabilities to tolerate faults.
 Deletion of manager machines is intended only for replacement or recovery of failed nodes.